siggisv/remotemo/docs/API_design.md

 Allows the user to enter some text.
 It gets displayed onto the screen as the user enters it, starting where the cursor was.
-The text can be edited, using the backspace, left- and right-arrow keys, until `Return` is pressed, at which time the text is returned.
+The text can be edited, using `Backspace` or the left- and right-arrow keys, until `Return` is pressed, at which time a string containing the text is returned.

 `max_length` not only restrict the length of the string being returned.
 It also restrict the lenght of the text being entered on the screen.

-If wrapping is set to `off` then the length is also restricted by the distance to the right border of the screen.
-Even if wrapping is set to `char` (or `word`, which will still give same behaviour as `char`), then having scrolling set to false will restrict the length by what can fit from the current cursor position, down to the bottom-right corner of the screen.
+- If wrapping is set to `off` then the length is also restricted by the distance to the right border of the screen.
+- If wrapping is set to `char` (or `word`, which will still give same behaviour as `char`), then:
+  - having scrolling set to `false` will restrict the length by what can fit from the current cursor position, down to the bottom-right corner of the screen.
+  - having scrolling set to `true` will only restrict the length by what can fit on the screen (i.e. the text being entered can not scroll up further than the top border).

 > **Note** No matter what keyboard layout the user has, this function will
 > behave as if it was an `US-ANSI` layout.